electrikmilk/cherrilang.org/language/menus.md

 Create a variable with a `list()` action as its value.

-Just like in Shortcuts each item must be a string, but you can still insert variables.
+Just like in Shortcuts each item must be a string, but you can still have inline string variables.

 ```ruby
 @list = list("Item 1", "Item 2", "Item 3")